mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Update Paths

-As described in {{commit}}, each MLS Commit message may optionally transmit a LeafNode and parent node values along its direct path.
-The path contains a public key and encrypted secret value for all intermediate nodes in the filtered direct path from the leaf to the root.
-The path is ordered from the closest node to the leaf to the root; each node MUST be the parent of its predecessor.
+As described in {{commit}}, each Commit message may optionally contain an UpdatePath, with a new LeafNode and set of parent nodes for the sender's filtered direct path.
+For each intermediate node, the UpdatePath contains a new public key and encrypted path secret.
+The nodes are ordered such that each node is the ancestor of its predecessor.

 ~~~ tls
 struct {